 – Update your CV/resume regularly (here's mine)

-What I prefer to do is have a folder for each and every thing mentioned above, and then organize the files by year, sometimes with subfolders.
+What I prefer to do is have a main folder for each category mentioned above, and then organize the files by year with subfolders.

-9. When to Say No and When Not to Say No
+9. When to Say No and When to Say Yes

-You'll never know what attempting something new may teach you, and if you dislike a certain style of work or make a blunder, you can learn from those experiences early on instead of during a major project down the line.
+Saying yes a lot in the beginning is important, because you'll never know what attempting something new may teach you, and if you dislike a certain style of work or make a blunder, you can learn from those experiences early on instead of during a major project or job down the line.

 10. Do Personal Work